masesgroup/DDMChat/README.md

 - allows to send and receive encrypted messages
 - display communication status and errors
 - features a volatile chat board and user list.
-- Is supports the following messages:
+- it supports the following messages:
   - STRING
   - USER
   - ENCRYPTED